This series of articles is here to help our users understand a little bit about what goes into our Movement Sensor Pad and how it works.

 We're looking at what we call "false movements" this time and how they affect the performance of the Sensor Pad.

 Our Movement Sensor Pad technology is centred around the detection of movement, from when baby is awake to when baby is asleep.
-When in their crib, each movement of your precious little ones is being picked up by the Sensor Pad.
+When in their cot, each movement of your precious little ones is being picked up by the Sensor Pad.

 This ranges from wiggles and giggles to the soft raise and fall of baby's chest.
 Each of these movements are picked up by the Sensor Pad, which is constantly talking to the Nursery/Camera Unit and saying "don't worry, baby is doing their thing, no need to alarm".